-Why Visit The Blue Lagoon?
+Why Visit The Blue Lagoon With Your Family?

 Iceland’s Blue Lagoon is a stunning example of the country’s geothermal pools.
 Ideal for tranquillity and relaxation, these geothermal pools are very popular amongst tourists to Iceland.
-Because of the Blue Lagoon’s convenient location and on-site amenities (including changing rooms, spa, hotels and restaurants), this is, without a doubt.
+Because of the Blue Lagoon’s convenient location and on-site amenities (including changing rooms, spa, hotels, and restaurants), this is, without a doubt.
 Iceland’s most popular geothermal pool.

 The Blue Lagoon is a family-friendly attraction, so it’s certainly worth visiting on your Icelandic family holiday.
 However, there are a few things you’ll probably want to know before your visit.
 That’s why we’ve put together this post to make you aware of things to bear in mind when visiting the Blue Lagoon in Iceland as a family.